 1. Merger & acquisition activity - a company buys or merges with another company, triggering a change in its purchasing habits as it buys in services to help it cope with the change of merging or absorbing the new corporation.

-3. Company welcomes a new face to the management team - the new man needs to make his mark and will often fire some old suppliers and bring in new partners with fresh ideas.
-Now is the time to get your business card in his hand to make sure he puts you on his pitch list.
+2. Company welcomes a new manager to the team - the new hire needs to make their mark and will often fire some old suppliers and bring in new partners with fresh ideas.
+Now is the time to get your business card into the hand of the new manager to make sure they put you on the pitch list.